tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 Your abstract will be edited and reviewed for content and suitability as well as style and language by conference and session organizers and other volunteers.
 Once authors submit an abstract, the collection editors are notified about it, and they gain access to it.
 Once they evaluate it, and leave notes for its improvement (if any), they send feedback to the authors.
 At that point you—as the Submitting author—receive an automated notification from awt@pensoft.net, with access in editing mode to the abstract.
 After you coordinate the modifications with your co-authors, you can resubmit.
 This cycle can be reiterated as many times as needed, until the abstract is accepted, and ready to be submitted to the journal (to be published as is).
 Please wait for the system notification.
 If, for some reason, your abstract is not accepted by the conference organizers under the collection (e.g., symposium) to which you submitted it, they will notify [editor@tdwg.org](mailto:editor@tdwg.org) for help in moving it elsewhere, if possible.

+### What are the benefits of submitting a published abstract?

+See the 2021 Pensoft blog post, [_Not Your Typical Conference Abstract #TDWG2021_](https://blog.pensoft.net/2021/07/13/not-your-typical-conference-abstract-tdwg2021/) (note that links refer to the 2021 conference, not 2022)

 ### I see feedback and corrections to make in my abstract, but I don't have access.
 Did I do something wrong?